mathewross/campusModel/README.md

 Create an in game high score leaderboard

 If player falls off edge in game mode, lose 1 life, spawn back at start.
 If 3 lives lost, game over.

+If the user stands on a "Start Area" plane by a buildings entrance, the plane changes colour like a button they stand on, and the info about the building appears on screen